PakonAges/IdleTD/Assets/Plugins/Fingers/Readme.txt

 - You are welcome to drag the FingersScriptPrefab object into your scene as well if you want, but this is not necessary anymore.
 - Add "using DigitalRubyShared;" to the top of your scripts to include the gestures and framework.
 - Create some gestures.
 There are many example scripts and scenes for you to refer to.
 The component menu allows adding gestures directly in the editor.
+- Add colliders to elements that you want to receive touches.
+Make sure your camera has physics raycasters as wel.

 Fingers script has these properties:
 - Treat mouse as pointer (default is true, useful for testing in the player for some gestures).
 Disable this if you are using Unity Remote or are running on a touch screen like Surface Pro.